University of California-San Diego logo

 1966

-The UC San Diego School of Medicine welcomed its inaugural class of students.
+The UC San Diego School of Medicine welcomed its inaugural students.

 1980

-Richard C. Atkinson began his chancellorship, ushering in rapid expansion of engineering and strengthened ties with San Diego's tech industry.
+Richard C. Atkinson began his chancellorship, overseeing significant expansion in engineering and fostering technology transfer.

 2007